CRS46/UserManagementAPI/README.md

 # UserManagementAPI
-UserManagementAPI created for Microsoft Back-End Development with .NET Course
+UserManagementAPI created for "Microsoft Back-End Development with .NET" Course